zhouyu9931/RLEAAI/README.md

 ## Result

 * The prediction result are provided in the  `results` folder.
 * Each predicted results file contains two columns, with each row representing a pair of antibody and antigen samples.
 The first column provides the predicted probability of interaction, where a probability exceeding 0.5 indicates the presence of an interaction.
-The second column contains the true label.
+The second column contains the true label, where 1.0 indicates the presence of an interaction and 0.0 indicates the absence of an interaction.
 For example:

 ~~~
 Prob	    Label